tarikeshaq/deno-codespaces/README.md

 ## Summary of the template
 This template is setup to show how one might build a module using Deno.
 You'll find the following files in the template:
-- `depts.ts` This is where you import and re-export any third party dependencies for convienience
+- `deps.ts` This is where you import and re-export any third party dependencies for convienience
 - `mod.ts` This is where you might export everything a library consumer would consume
 - `main.ts` This is setup for you in case you want to run an applciation, you can do that using `deno run main.ts`
 - `src/types.ts` This is where you might define all the TypeScript types
 - `src/error.ts` This is where you might define all the errors you use
-- `tests/test.depts.ts` This where you import and re-export any third party dependencies your **tests** may use
+- `tests/test.deps.ts` This where you import and re-export any third party dependencies your **tests** may use
 - `test/example.test.ts` This is an example test.
 You can run it using `deno test`
 - `import_map.json` An example import maps.
 As of me writing this, import maps are